eval-sys/.github/profile/README.md

 [EVAL SYS](https://github.com/eval-sys) is a living, open-source community to track and advance model agentic capabilities.
 We’ll be releasing benchmarks, datasets, toolchains, models to push the field forward.
-Initiated by [LobeHub](https://github.com/lobehub), we would love to collaborate with research labs, MCP servers, independent contributors, and more.
+Initiated by [LobeHub](https://github.com/lobehub) and [Allison Zhang](https://github.com/AllisonXinyuan), we would love to collaborate with research labs, MCP servers, independent contributors, and more.

 **Join us, contribute, or reach out！**